helixiora/helixiora-lorelai/db/readme.md

 3. **Configure Flyway:**

-   Navigate to the Flyway conf file (`conf/flyway.conf`) in your project directory and configure it to connect to your local MySQL instance:
+   Navigate to the Flyway conf file (`db/flyway.conf`) in your project directory and configure it to connect to your local MySQL instance:

-     ```
+     ```text
      flyway.url=jdbc:mysql://localhost:3306/lorelai
      flyway.user=yourUsername
      flyway.password=yourPassword
      ```

     Note: a `flyway.conf.example` is included in the project for inspiration and ease of use.

 4. **Baseline the Database:**

    If setting up a new development environment, import the baseline schema:

      ```bash
      mysql -u username -p lorelai < baseline_schema.sql
      ```